-As shown in the fig, the base-emitter junction is made forward biased with supply voltage as VCC.
+As shown in the fig, the base-emitter junction is made forward biased with a supply voltage as VCC.
 Also, the collector-base junction is reverse biased and VEE is the supply for this region.

 Now we must understand here how to make a junction forward or reverse biased?

-As the n-type of semiconductor comes first when talking about the emitter base region therefore, the negative of the voltage supply gets connected with it to make it in forward bias.
-Similarly, for the collector base region the positive supply of VCC is connected to the n-type semiconductor and thus made reverse biased.
+As the n-type of semiconductor comes first when talking about the emitter-base region therefore, the negative of the voltage supply gets connected with it to make it in forward bias.
+Similarly, for the collector-base region, the positive supply of VCC is connected to the n-type semiconductor and thus made reverse biased.

-The depletion region of the emitter-base region is smaller as compared to the collector base region.
+The depletion region of the emitter-base region is smaller as compared to the collector-base region.
 Please note that the depletion region behaves as the opposition to the flow of current, therefore, the thinner the layer the more the current flow in that region.

-In n-type semiconductor the majority charge carriers are the electrons and thus, start moving towards the base junction, thus the name emitter current, IE.
+In an n-type semiconductor the majority charge carriers are the electrons and thus, start moving towards the base junction, thus the name emitter current, IE.